 - you can make a flood simulation in a few places at once,

-- 3D coverage gives you opportunity to analyse the flood circumstances in urban areas clearly,
+- 3D coverage gives you an opportunity to analyse the flood circumstances in urban areas clearly,

-- full Google Earth database in conjunction with the flood simulation allows you to delimit some alternative ways of traffic etc when high water occures.
+- full Google Earth database in conjunction with the flood simulation allows you to delimit some alternative ways of traffic etc when high water occurs.

 - you are able to record a movie including the whole flood process,

 - quick save the picture in Google Earth gives you a quick way to create a time lapse with flood occurrence.

 - the tool may be perfect to modelling the water reservoirs in mountainous areas.